tecc/fontpm/README.md

 > **WARNING**
 >
 > This may not work on all platforms.
-It should work with any XDG-compatible Linux system, but beyond that it's untested.
+It should work with any XDG Base Directory-compliant Linux system, but beyond that it's untested.

 To install a font to your machine, simply run the following command: